-Snæfellsnes Peninsula is a place which was extremely volcanically active 15 to 7 million years ago.
-This extremely unique location with some of the most iconic places in the world will welcome you with majestic waterfalls, glacier, volcanoes and hot springs.
+Snæfellsnes Peninsula is a place that was extremely volcanically active 15 to 7 million years ago.
+This incredibly unique location with some of the most iconic places in the world will welcome you with majestic waterfalls, glaciers, volcanoes, and hot springs.
 Snæfellsnes is becoming the most filmed location in Iceland for Hollywood movies – such as Game of Thrones, Captain America, and The Secret Life of Walter Mitty.

-Get ready for this exciting 10 hour unforgettable adventure to one of the most beautiful and legendary places in Iceland.
-A tour which is perfect for individuals who wish to explore our extremely beautiful island in 1 full day.
+Get ready for this exciting 10-hour unforgettable adventure to one of Iceland's most beautiful and legendary places.
+A tour that is perfect for individuals who wish to explore our extremely beautiful island in 1 full day.

 About the Tour

 Watch the video to learn more about Snæfellsnes